ahadiwasti/reacting-auth/README.md

 [![casbin](https://img.shields.io/badge/casbin-2.47.1-brightgreen.svg?style=plastic)](https://github.com/casbin/casbin)

 ## Project Introduction
-> `Zeus` is a permission management backend system that provides private SaaS cloud services for unified backend permission management for enterprises.
+> - This permission management backend system that provides private SaaS cloud services for unified backend permission management for enterprises.
 > - The project is developed using the `Golang Gin` + `vue-element-admin` framework, using `JWT` + `Casbin` for permission management, and provides a Restful API interface for OAuth2.0.
 > - It provides unified login authentication, menu management, permission management, organizational structure management, employee management, configuration center, and log management for enterprise backend systems.
 > - Supports enterprise WeChat and DingTalk login and synchronization of enterprise organizational structure.